bastl-instruments/arduino-base/README.md

 ### 2. Installing Eclipse Plugins and Toolchain

-* Eclipse-PLUGIN
-  Open Eclipse and go to
-      `Help > Install News Software`
+* To install the AVR Eclipse-Plugin, open Eclipse and go to `Help > Install News Software`
   There, paste this link
     `http://avr-eclipse.sourceforge.net/updatesite`
-  into the first field called 'Work with'
+  into the first field called `Work with`

   Click through the install process.
   If you want to check if the installation was successful, go to
       `Help > About Eclipse Platform > Installation Details` and look for the AVR plugin

-* AVR TOOLCHAIN
-  You will need to install the avr-g++ compiler in order to compile your code to a .hex file and send it to the chip over your serial port.
+* You will need to install the avr-g++ compiler in order to compile your code to a .hex file and send it to the chip over your serial port.
   This step depends on your platform:
   - MAC OSX: Download and install the AVR CrossPack: http://www.obdev.at/products/crosspack/index.html
   - Linux: `sudo apt-get install gcc-avr binutils-avr avr-libc avrdude`